muf15/crewzy/README.md

-# make the readme.md of this

-Below is a tailored **README.md** for the Crewzy project, based on the PDF overview and inferred requirements for a modern open-source workforce management app powered by Mappls APIs.[^1]

-***

 # Crewzy

 **Crewzy** is a smart workforce management web application designed to simplify task management, attendance, team workflows, and optimize operations with real-time insights.
 Powered by Mappls APIs, Crewzy integrates attendance, tasking, employee tracking, and productivity dashboards—all in a single platform.